samee99/samee99.github.io/blog/blogs/ml.md

 Note that one thing didn’t change.
 The data is still an input in both cases.

-But how is machine learning actually performed?
-For example, how can we make a computer learn to identify that an image contains a cat.
+But how is machine learning performed?
+For example, how can we make a computer learn to identify that an image contains a cat?

 This is harder than it sounds.
 Human beings are very good at doing this sort of pattern recognition.
 But to a computer, an RGB image of a cat is just a bunch of pixels.
 An extremely unique combination of pixels results in an image of a cat.
-And an effective machine learning algorithm needs to be able to automatically identify what are the combinations and patterns of pixels, that when put together, result in a cat appearing in an image.
+An effective machine learning algorithm needs to be able to automatically identify what are the combinations and patterns of pixels, that when put together, result in a cat appearing in an image.

 It’s not trivial for a computer to learn that a bunch of pixels correspond to an image of a cat.
 How would you go about teaching such a thing to a computer?
-Well, there are three components of learning:
+Well, there are three components of learning: Representation, Evaluation, and Optimization.

 Any machine/deep learning algorithm you come across will contain the above three components.
-This point is worth repeating, any learning engine will contain the above three parts.
 So let’s take it step by step.
-What do we mean by representation:
+What do we mean by Representation:

 Representation is the heart of any machine learning algorithm.
 A learner must be represented in some formal language the computer can handle.
 In practice, this formal language is a mathematical model that takes some input data, performs a computation on it, and returns an output.
 Neural Networks, Gaussian Processes, Support Vector Machines, and Decision Trees are all examples of representation.